Book Review & Summary: The Four Agreements: A Practical Guide to Personal Freedom (A Toltec Wisdom Book) by Don Miguel Ruiz

 But the problem is, no one can really fully understand who, because no one in the world has exactly the same understanding,

 He's not looking into our world, it's his own world, he's speaking to you from his own perspective in his own world, and he doesn't know the whole picture of you.
-We want to justify, we want to impose our world on his world, we want to change other people's views, we want to pull others into our own world, this is impossible, you can't change anything Human opinion is futile.
+We want to justify, we want to impose our world on his world, we want to change other people's views, and we want to pull others into our own world, this is impossible, you can't change anything Human opinion is futile.

-The best way is to understand that everyone is in a different world, you don't have to accept the reflection of other people's world, and impose it on yourself.
+The best way is to understand that everyone is in a different world, you don't have to accept the reflection of other people's world and impose it on yourself.
 In short, you don't have to sit in the right seat.

-After understanding this, I suddenly became enlightened and felt that through this logic, I could see through the words and deeds of many people, benevolence and malice, which were all reflections of their own world, and I could live more freely.
+After understanding this, I suddenly became enlightened and felt that through this logic, I could see through the words and deeds of many people, benevolence, and malice, which were all reflections of their own world, and I could live more freely.

 Third, don't assume

 Maybe most of the "friendship" between people starts with two people getting together to "assume" someone else, another word called: gossip